Fundamental Limitations of QAOA on Constrained Problems and a Route to Exponential Enhancement: Results

-Combining this with the generic upper bound $P_{p}^{\mathrm{(gen)}} \le \exp\bigl(-\Theta(n^2)\bigr)$ from Theorem~\ref{thm:generic-const} yields an $\exp[\Theta(n^2)]$ feasible-mass separation between CE--QAOA and generic QAOA \emph{uniformly in $p$} throughout the depth window where the light-cone/degree analysis constrains generic QAOA.
-Further sharpening of how $P_p^{\mathrm{(CE)}}$ itself grows with $p$ is left for future work. \end{remark}
+Combining this monotonicity with Theorem~\ref{thm:generic-const} yields a feasible-mass separation throughout any depth window in which the overlap-corrected generic exponent dominates the encoded-manifold baseline cost \(n\ln n\).
+In particular, for the one-dimensional nearest-row geometry this includes \(p=o(n/\ln n)\).
+Further sharpening of how \(P_p^{(\mathrm{CE})}\) itself grows with \(p\) is left for future work. \end{remark}

 \paragraph{Relation to known constant-depth limitations and OGP barriers.} The above locality mechanism is consistent with several independent limitations: (i) constant-depth circuits exhibit a bounded correlation radius/light-cone \cite{Hastings2010Locality} and hence cannot \emph{see} the whole instance structure at level~$p{=}1$ in the sense formalized for QAOA \cite{FarhiGamarnikGutmann2020WholeGraph,BravyiGossetKonig2018}; (ii) for random sparse graphs and related ensembles, the solution space exhibits the \emph{Overlap Gap Property} (OGP), which obstructs variational optimization at fixed depth \cite{Anschuetz_2024, GamarnikZadik2022QAOAOGP, FarhiGamarnikGutmann2020WholeGraph, Bravyi_2020}.
 Formally, prior work shows (a) constant-level QAOA cannot surpass certain approximation thresholds on large sparse graphs \cite{Basso2022, Bravyi_2020}, and (b) under OGP/NLTS-type structure, low-depth circuits fail to reach near-optimal solutions with nonnegligible probability \cite{GamarnikZadik2022QAOAOGP,Anschuetz_2024}.